Zodiac1978/meetup/README.md

 * Based upon [_s](https://github.com/automattic/_s) by Automattic.

 ## Notes
-We are almost ready for 1.0!
-Everything should go very smooth, but still, for sake of your own security, don't use this in a productive area… yet.
-Feedback and support always appreciated!
-An early demo can be found at http://glueckpress.com/meetup-theme/
+A demo can be found at http://glueckpress.com/wpmeetup-theme/

 ## Requirements
 * Requires at least: 3.4.2